-The Blacksmith’s Stables Guest House
+The Rosendal Blacksmith’s Stables

-The historic, comfortable and elegant Blacksmith’s Stables is located in the heart of Rosendal’s heritage district, close to shops and restaurants and adjacent to Rosendal’s stylish Service Station Wine Bar.
+The historic, comfortable and elegant The Rosendal Blacksmith’s Stables is located in the heart of Rosendal’s heritage district, close to shops and restaurants and adjacent to Rosendal’s stylish Service Station Wine Bar.
 It is housed in a beautifully converted sandstone barn with a large open plan main living room, cathedral ceiling and flagstone floor.

 The master bedroom, with Queen size bed, is located at the far end of the building behind a giant book case and includes more than ample closet and storage space.
 The Loft has two ¾ beds.
 A fold-out couch allows for a maximum of 6 people.
 Large kitchen, bathroom with clawfoot tub and separate 2nd WC.